AaronSiddiky/CVP/README.md

 # Columbia Venture Partners

-A modern, responsive website for Columbia Venture Partners - the student club for entrepreneurship at Columbia University.
+A modern, responsive website for Columbia Venture Partners - the student club for venture capital at Columbia University.

 ## Features